ASK me: Comics I Bought

 I enjoy your Instagram posts about comic books you owned, read, and loved.
 There is quite a variety.
 Did you buy almost everything you saw on the stands?
 Which genres and titles were your favorites?
 Were there any you passed on?

 My memory is that I started with comics featuring characters I knew from television.
 We're talking 1957 or so here…so mostly Dell.
 At that point, there were comic book racks in a lot of markets and drugstores so my parents would say, "Go pick out a couple" and I'd pick out a couple and they'd buy them for me along with whatever else they were there to buy.
-But my parent also loved old book shops and in those, while they shopped for used books, I'd hit the piles of old comics that sold for a nickel each, six for a quarter.
+But my parents also loved old book shops and in those, while they shopped for used books, I'd hit the piles of old comics that sold for a nickel each, six for a quarter.

 Naturally, I bought them in multiples of six.
-An awful of the diversification in my purchasing came in the second-hand shops because I'd pick out, say, 35 comics I wanted and then I'd have to take one more to get to that multiple of six.
+An awful lot of the diversification in my purchasing came in the second-hand shops because I'd pick out, say, 35 comics I wanted and then I'd have to take one more to get to that multiple of six.
 So that was how I tried a lot of new things…because from my point-o'-view, that 36th comic was free.
 I'm pretty sure the first time I bought a Charlton comic, it was as a "free" comic in a used book shop.
 I do not remember seeing Charlton comics on racks of new comics until around 1966.

 With me, it went roughly like this: I started with Dell comics that featured characters I knew from television.
 That led easily to some Dell comics that were similar in content even though they featured characters I didn't know from television.